ecg-icas/icas/src/source/reference/get-metrics-ads.rst

 endDate         string               yes                End date of the report in ``YYYY-MM-DD`` (inclusive) includeDeleted  bool                 no                 Deleted ads are included/excluded.
-Default ``false`` query           string               no                 Search phrase to filter on ad titles fields          list of strings      no                 Column fields to include in the report.
+Default ``false`` query           string               no                 Search phrase to filter on ad titles fields          list of strings      no                 Comma-separated list of column fields to include in the report.
 Possible values are listed in the ``Field`` column in the table below.
 By default all fields are included, and this may **affect the speed of data generation**.
 ==============  ================  ==================  ======================================================================================================================================================================================================================================================================================================